Visa name

 How much income do I need for the Croatia digital nomad visa?

-The Digital Nomad Residence Permit (Boravak digitalnih nomada) requires approximately 2,870 EUR monthly (about $3,100 per month in USD equivalent).
-This threshold is set by Croatia's government and is updated periodically — always verify the current figure with the official source before applying.
-Income must typically be demonstrated with 3-12 months of bank statements or pay stubs, depending on the consulate.
+The Digital Nomad Residence Permit (Boravak digitalnih nomada) asks for roughly 2,870 EUR monthly (about $3,100 per month in USD).
+Croatia's government reviews this number periodically, so always confirm it with the official source before applying.
+You will usually need to prove the income with 3-12 months of bank statements or pay stubs, depending on which consulate you work with.

 How long can I stay in Croatia on this visa?

 Duration: 1 year maximum (non-renewable; 6-month cooldown before re-applying).
-This visa does not count toward permanent residency; it is a dedicated remote worker route with defined time limits.
+This is a dedicated remote worker route with fixed time limits; it does not count toward permanent residency.

 Do I have to pay Croatia income tax as a digital nomad?

-Croatia explicitly exempts Digital Nomad Permit holders from Croatian income tax on foreign-source income for the duration of the permit.
-This is one of the clearest, most codified nomad tax exemptions in Europe — written into the Aliens Act (Zakon o strancima).
-Note: the permit is NOT a residence for tax-treaty purposes, which can complicate home-country tax claims.
+Croatia explicitly exempts Digital Nomad Permit holders from Croatian income tax on foreign-source income for the length of the permit.
+This is one of the clearest, most codified nomad tax exemptions in Europe — written directly into the Aliens Act (Zakon o strancima).
+One catch: the permit is not treated as residence for tax-treaty purposes, which can complicate home-country tax claims.

 Can I bring my family on the Croatia nomad visa?